0glabs/0g-storage-node/docs/introduction.md

 ### Run Tests

-Go to the `tests` folder and run following command to run all tests:
+Go to the `tests` folder and run the following command to run all tests:

 ```
 python test_all.py